xontab/React-Form-Component/README.md

 ## Example

-Clone this project and run the following commands to run the Demo
+Clone this project and run the following commands to run the demo:

 ```js
 cd examples